digitalupbelgie/up-stats/README.md

     })->name('upstats.goback');
     ```

 6. To protect your routes, implement the UpStatsUser interface in your user model and import the required function.
-If you prefer not to protect the dashboard route, skip this step and proceed to Usage step 1.
+This step is crucial!
+If you wish to define your own access rules, create a custom middleware and associate it with the name "upstatsAdmin".
+By doing so, you can bypass step 7.
     ```php
     public function canAccessStats(): bool {
         // return true or false
     }
     ```

-7. In your `bootstrap/app.php`, within the `->withMiddleware(function (Middleware $middleware) {` section implement the middeware to give specific users access to the dashboard.
+7. **In Laravel 11**, within your `bootstrap/app.php`, within the `->withMiddleware(function (Middleware $middleware) {` section, implement the middleware to give specific users access to the dashboard.

     ```php
     $middleware->alias([
         'upstatsAdmin' => UpstatsAdmin::class,